 Christian Education Europe

-A different possible option for Christian families is to use a curriculum such as ACE (Accelerated Christian Education) which, although American in origin, is now mostly adapted for European students.
+A different possible option for Christian families is to use a curriculum such as ACE (Accelerated Christian Education).
+Although American in origin, this has mostly been adapted for European students.
 This is linked with the ICCE (International Certificate of Christian Education) programme which gives a certificate equivalent to 5 GCSEs after sufficient study at the correct level, and goes on eventually to a diploma which is equivalent to three A-levels in addiction to 8 GCSEs.